- Bread baking tuition occurs on all four days (Friday to Monday)

 - All bedrooms have a washbasin and each has its own charm, style and facilities.

-- All residents will have their own room, with most sharing a bathroom.
+- All residents will have their own room.

 The Georgian and Regency aspects of the house are fascinating.
 In most rooms, there are original floors, fireplaces, plasterwork, and windows.
 Downstairs in the main kitchen and scullery, we can use original features like stone sinks and a water pump.
 Near the house is a three-quarter acre walled garden flanked by three greenhouses undergoing renovation.
 There are fascinating out-buildings and the stable yard features a root store and apple loft.
 The nearby woodland walk takes a path that overlooks the Exe river.

 Please use the website calendar to make a provisional booking, a process that involves completing a booking form and sending a deposit of £200 to secure the booking.
 The balance is payable at a designated date that is 2 months before the course date.
 On that designated date PANARY sends confirmation of your place on the course, notice of the allocation of rooms, and the request that you make the full payment.

 At that date, those who withdraw will have their deposit returned immediately unless they wish to transfer that deposit to the next available course.

 Late cancellation will incur a penalty fee as follows

 - Cancellation between 3 and 2 months from the course date, forfeiture of 30% of course fee;